 Unit 3 extends the study of factors from 2, 3, 4, 5, and 10, which students explored in Unit 2, to include all units from 0 to 10, as well as multiples of 10 within 100.
-To work with these more challenging units, students will rely on skip-counting (a Level 2 strategy) and converting to an easier problem (a Level 3 strategy dependent on the properties of operations).
-They then will apply their understanding of all four operations to two-step word problems as well as arithmetic patterns.
-Finally, the unit culminates with a focus on categorical data, where students draw and solve problems involving scaled picture graphs and scaled bar graphs, a nice application of the major work of multiplication and division.
+To work with these more challenging factors, students will rely on skip-counting (a Level 2 strategy) and converting to an easier problem (a Level 3 strategy dependent on the properties of operations).
+They then will apply their understanding of all four operations to two-step word problems as well as arithmetic patterns at the end of the unit.

 Students’ understanding of multiplication and division will further develop in Unit 4, when students study area.
 Students will also use their understanding of these operations in Unit 7 when they apply them in the context of measurement word problems.
-In subsequent years, students’ understanding will be entirely dependent on their conceptual understanding and fluency with these operations—everything from multi-step multiplicative comparison words problems in Grade 4 to polynomial multiplication and division in Algebra 2, and lots in between.
-Thus, this unit culminates major work of Grade 3 as well as deeply important foundational work upon which students will rely for years to come.
+In subsequent years, students will depend on their conceptual understanding and fluency with these operations to apply and extend them in a variety of ways—everything from multi-step multiplicative comparison words problems in 4th grade to polynomial multiplication and division in Algebra 2, and lots in between.
+Thus, this unit sets the seal on major work of 3rd grade as well as deeply important foundational work upon which students will rely for years to come.

 Pacing: 26 instructional days (23 lessons, 2 flex days, 1 assessment day)